 Holland America is one of many cruise liners that make a global voyage every year anchoring in ports on every continent on Earth.
 Despite the fact that so many ocean liners make the same trek, I consider myself lucky to have done it with the Holland America Line.
 My Mom and I had the pleasure of hopping on the MS Maasdam in Auckland, New Zealand for a 24-day Polynesian Crossing.
 This French Polynesian cruise visited 12 ports in 6 countries that began in Auckland, New Zealand and ended in San Francisco, USA.
-It included places like the famous islands of Moorea, Tahiti, and Bora Bora, as well as lesser-known islands such Raiatea, Nuku Hiva, and the archipelago of Tuamotu.
+It included places like the famous islands of Moorea, Tahiti, and Bora Bora, as well as lesser-known islands such as Tonga, Raiatea, Nuku Hiva, and the archipelago of Tuamotu.

 Now granted, I am blessed to get to cruise with my Mom, but we discussed prior to this trip what would be the best way to get to see all these islands and hands down we agreed that doing it by cruise is actually the very best way to see the number of islands that we did in the amount of time that we had.
 Especially for a first-timer to the islands or someone who is not so well versed on traveling – yet!
 This way – two things – you can unpack once and you can visit a lot of islands to decide which ones you want to go back to.
 We even met several young backpacker types that hopped on the ship in New Zealand simply because they found it was cost effective for them to visit all the islands they wanted in the South Pacific.
 So let me tell you about our first timers experience on this South Pacific cruise.